 Consumers have an important role in reducing radiation risks from medical x-rays.
-The U.S. Food and Drug Administration (FDA) recommends these steps:
+The U.S. Food and Drug Administration (FDA) recommends several best practices on their website, including:

 - Ask your health care provider how an x-ray will help.
-How will an x-ray, CT scan, or fluoroscopy procedure help find out what is wrong or determine treatment?
 Ask if there are other procedures that might be lower risk but still allow for good assessment or treatment.

 - Tell the x-ray technologist in advance if you are, or might be, pregnant.